TL;DR

 - The command will install Samba on your system.

-- Use the following command followed by the desired username to create a new Samba user.
+- Use the following command followed by the desired username to Samba create user.
 For example:

 - You’ll be prompted to enter a password for the new Samba user.
 Make sure to choose a strong and secure password.